IMPRISONMENT OR FREEDOM? It's a Matter of Obedience

 The commandments of the LORD are right, bringing joy to the heart.
 The commands of the LORD are clear, giving insight for living.
 Psalm 19:8

-That was quite a digression, but I couldn’t go on without emphasizing the importance of meeting with God daily in His Word.
-I honestly believe that obedience to God’s Word gives us freedom.
+Thank you for your patience as I digressed, but I couldn’t go on without emphasizing the importance of meeting with God daily in His Word.
+I honestly believe obedience to God’s Word gives us freedom.
 Living a life of disobedience is so burdensome.
-We find ourselves second guessing decisions, wondering why things are so difficult, striving to make things better, and trying to live a good life.
+In a sense we, create our own imprisonment.
+We find ourselves second-guessing decisions, wondering why things are so difficult, striving to make things better, and trying to live a good life.
 Yet, our efforts are often futile.
 Our faith walk feels empty.

 When we make the choice to obey not only God’s commands but His calling on our lives, it is like having a weight lifted off our shoulders.
-We simply need to step out, obey, and leave the rest up to Him.
+We simply need to push open the prison door, step out, obey, and leave the rest up to Him.
 Do you know how freeing that is?
 God wants to bless you.
 God has a special plan just for you.
 He will be faithful.